 Our freezer was much the same with frozen pie crust and puff pastry, too.
 Whoops.

-So these easy copycat McDonald’s Apple Pies are as much necessity of widdling down our stores of extra food as they are necessity to consume as many sweet treats as I can get my hands on.
+So these easy copycat McDonald’s Apple Pies are as much necessity of whittling down our stores of extra food as they are necessity to consume as many sweet treats as I can get my hands on.

 Embarrassingly enough I’ve eaten more fast food this pregnancy than I had in the previous three years combined.
 Meaning if I can make something at home, slightly better for me than the lackluster, deep fried version of my favorite apple hand pies, than I will take it!
 And I can tell you – these are MUCH better than their itty bitty $1 fried counterpart.

-More Apple Pie Inspired Recipes
+More Inspired Baking Recipes To Try

 Four Seasons Famous Trail Mix Cookies